KoskinenTimo/Prime-Numbers/README.md

 ---------------------------------------------------------------------------------

-If you want to run the app with development version:
+If you want to run the app with development version after cloning:

 cd client<br>
 npm install<br>